denten-books/plain-text/main.md

 table, unlocks second drawer, takes out a second large banana, peers at it, locks drawer, puts back his keys in his pocket, turns, advances to the edge of stage, halts, strokes banana, peels it, tosses skin into pit, puts an end of banana in his mouth and remains motionless, staring vacuously before him7

 These stage directions exude a nervous energy one would expect before an erotic
 encounter: Krapp is being clumsy and excited.
-Box Three, Spool Five does indeed contain an account of a past romance, but the encounter Krapp is excited about is with the archive—that is with himself.
+Box Three, Spool Five does indeed contain an account of a past romance, but the encounter Krapp is excited about is with the archive--that is with himself.
 The suggestive stroking of the banana punctuates the onanistic nature of Krapp's archival activity.

 Let us envision Krapp's archiving habits for a moment.
 The stage directions